Major: Japan Rule Explained

 - The 1% lending rule

 - Converting a Non-Disclosure Result into a Disclosure

 - Sold out/Below 0.1% Entity Limitation

 We have enhanced our Major: Japan rules to add functionality for Special Reporting Regime, co-holders, base dates, and stock lending.
-In addition, we created a link between the top entity and sub-entities which are co-holders, which allows Rapptr to anchor the shareholding levels of all entities whenever a disclosure is made.
+In addition, we have created a link between the top entity and sub-entities which are co-holders, which allows FundApps to anchor the shareholding levels of all entities whenever a disclosure is made.
 Please feel free to reach out to your Client Success Manager or firstname.lastname@example.org for further clarification.

 Major: Japan explained

 Major: Japan is a complicated rule and this article covers some of its many nuances.
 Let's start with an explanation of the terms that will be mentioned in this article:

 Special Reporting Regime (SRS) - SRS applies to certain institutional investors who trade securities without the intention of materially affecting changes in the business activities of the issuer.
 SRS investors are only obligated to report their holdings on-base dates, which can be 2 to 3 times a month.
 It is also important to note that SRS is only applicable when holdings are between 5 and 10%.

 Base dates - SRS investors can choose to report on either (i) the second and fourth Mondays of every month (in a month that has a fifth Monday, the second, fourth, and fifth Mondays) or (ii) the 15th day and the last day of every month.